gosu/releasy/README.md

 ### Tasks created

+The win32 tasks will not be created unless running on Windows.

     rake build                         # Build all outputs
     rake build:osx                     # Build all osx outputs rake build:osx:app                 # Build OS X app